Show Movement of Anything in Maps

 Although similar to radial flow maps, distributive flow maps branch off to their destination.
 It’s not the necessary route that is being traveled.
 But it’s an abstract way how this commodity or information travels from an origin to multiple destinations.

-The famous example is the English Coal Exports 1864.
+For example, the English Coal Exports 1864 uses a distributive flow map.
 Coal exports diffuses from its origin in England to multiple destination almost like curled fingers.

 The tool you want to download to create this type of map is a customized Distributive Flow Lines tool (DFLT) in ArcGIS.
 Given an origin and multiple destinations, this tool uses cost distance and impedance to generate a distributive flow map for you.